16 Top-Rated Tourist Attractions in Calgary

 Where to Stay in Calgary for Sightseeing

-The best place to stay in Calgary is the vibrant downtown area, which is central to many of the major attractions.
-Staying near the Bow River, which runs through the city center, will put you near walking trails and lovely parks.
-Another popular area of downtown is 17th Avenue, with trendy restaurants and shops.
-Below are some highly-rated hotels in convenient locations:
+The best place to stay when visiting Calgary is in the vibrant downtown area, which is central to many of the major attractions.
+Staying near the Bow River, which runs right through the city center, will put you near walking trails and lovely parks.
+Another popular area of downtown is 17th Avenue, with plenty of fun things to do, such as shopping in its trendy shops and dining in its world-class restaurants.
+Below are some highly rated hotels in convenient locations:

 - Luxury Hotels: In the heart of the action near 17th Avenue is the Hotel Elan, featuring modern rooms with balconies, heated floors, and a complimentary breakfast.
-The elegant Hotel Le Germain Calgary, in the central business district, is within walking distance of the Calgary Tower and EPCOR Center for the Performing arts.
-The new and conveniently located Hyatt Regency features rooms with city views, a rooftop sundeck, and an indoor pool.
-It's connected to the Telus Convention Center.
+The elegant Hotel Le Germain Calgary, located in the central business district, is within walking distance of the Calgary Tower and EPCOR Center for the Performing arts.
+The modern and conveniently located Hyatt Regency features rooms with city views, a rooftop sundeck, and an indoor pool, and is connected to the Telus Convention Center.